morr0ne/mati-qol/README.md

 - Chat heads - What the mod says lol
 - Capes - Adds capes from several places
 - Appleskin - Adds saturation to you bar and probably something else
+- Charm of Undying - Adds a slot for the totem